VitaliyV22/Lord-of-The-Rings-Library/README.md

 - React JavaScript
 - One API (Free Lord of the Rings API)

-## Setup
-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Install dependencies using `npm install`.
-4. Create a `.env.local` file in the root directory and add your One API key.
-(Example: `NEXT_PUBLIC_ONE_API_KEY=your_api_key_here`)
-5. Run the development server using `npm run dev`.
-6. Open `http://localhost:3000` in your web browser to view the application.

 ## Usage
 1. Enter your search query in the search bar.